 Victor H. Garcia

 Research Interests: U-series dating, carbonate chemistry, Fe-oxides, Mn-oxides, low-temperature thermochronology, geochemistry, volcanology, paleontology, and GIS.

-My dissertation involved the use of U-series and Sr isotope methods to date minerals and rocks, that provide ages for past earthquake events and paleo-climate transitions, from the Rio Grande Rift in New Mexico.
-All geochemical analses are done in the Center for Earth and Environmental Isotope Research at the University of Texas at El Paso under the guidance of my former advisor Dr. Lin Ma and Dr. Jason W. Ricketts.
+My dissertation involved the use of U-series and Sr isotope methods to date minerals and rocks that provide ages for past earthquake events and paleo-climate transitions from the Rio Grande Rift in New Mexico.
+All geochemical analyses are done in the Center for Earth and Environmental Isotope Research at the University of Texas at El Paso under the guidance of my former advisor Dr. Lin Ma and Dr. Jason W. Ricketts.

 My previous research focused on diagenetic Mn-oxides and their potential use as geochronologic constraints of paleo-fluid flow using the (U-Th)/He system.
 This work was accomplished by utilizing my former advisor's, Peter Reiners, laboratory equipment in the Arizona Radiogenic Helium Dating Laboratory.